Understanding Price Margin Rules in CloudCockpit

 Invoicing Settings

-Markup Limit: Prevents the final price from exceeding the ERP price.
+2. Markup Limit Prevents your selling price (unit price) from exceeding the ERP price.

-Margin over ERP for RIs: When enabled, allows margins to go over the ERP price for Reserved Instances created or renewed after January 1, 2023.
+4. Margin over ERP for RIs Allows margins to go over the ERP price for Reserved Instances created or renewed after January 1, 2023.

 Price Margin Rules